cejezed/Noukie/replit.md

 - **Scheduled Tasks**: Cron jobs for daily reminder emails

 ### Data Storage
-The application uses PostgreSQL as the primary database, accessed through Drizzle ORM for type-safe database operations.
+The application uses PostgreSQL as the primary database via SUPABASE ONLY, accessed through Drizzle ORM for type-safe database operations.
 The database schema supports multiple user roles (student/parent), courses, schedules, tasks, and user sessions.
-The system is designed to work with either Supabase or Neon PostgreSQL providers.
+NEVER use Neon or any other database provider - ONLY Supabase.

 Key database entities include:
 - Users with role-based access (student/parent)